Summary

 # path = Download.get_path_for_url(url, folder)

-For more detail and additional functions, check the API docs mentioned earlier in the usage section.
+For more detail and additional functions, check the API documentation.

 Retrieving files